A public-interest research initiative for the Palmetto State

 Founding Team

-SCAIO is being built at the intersection of policy analysis, public-interest research, applied AI, cybersecurity, and emerging technology.
+SCAIO sits at the intersection of policy analysis, public-interest research, applied AI, and cybersecurity — with a leadership team that brings deep operational experience in all four.

 Director